Azure-Samples/active-directory-b2c-javascript-nodejs-webapi/README.md

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../../issues) page.

+## We'd love to hear from you

+Consider taking a moment to [share your experience with us](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR73pcsbpbxNJuZCMKN0lURpURFBLRlBRMk9ZMjFDOFA4UVBVOE9TVExJSSQlQCN0PWcu).

 ## About the code

 ### Token Validation